-A detection dog or sniffer dog is a dog that is trained to use its senses, mainly its sense of smell, to detect substances such as explosives, illegal drugs, illicit tobacco and also detect endangered species which have a low detection probability, such as great crested newts.
+A detection dog or sniffer dog is a dog that is trained to use its senses, mainly its sense of smell, to detect substances such as explosives, illegal drugs, illicit tobacco.
+Moveover, detection dogs can detect endangered species which have a low detection probability.
+For instance, great crested newts.

 A dogs sense of smell is two thousand times stronger, and fifty times more sensitive than that of a human’s.